 - Monte do Malhão.
 This hotel in the countryside surrounding Castro Marim provides suites with a garden view.
 All rooms are modern and well equipped.
 Great service as well.
 Highly rated.

 - Guest House Sabores da Beira.
 This bed & breakfast offers basic accommodation for not too much money.
 Beds are comfortable and the rooms are clean.
 The location in the countryside makes it ideal for hiking and biking nearby.

-After the busy summer season of last year, we recommend to book your hotel now, as it will probably sell out.
+Since Covid-19 travel restrictions have been lifted, we recommend to book your hotel now, as it will probably sell out soon.
 Below you can find a map with the location of hotels in Castro Marim.
 By changing the date of your holiday, the map will show you the current prices.

 If you truly want to discover the eastern Algarve, the best way to do that is with an excursion.
 A guide can tell you much more about the background, traditions and culture of the area.
 If you are interested in learning more about the eastern Algarve, we recommend any of the following tours.